gopheracademy/gopheracademy-web/upcoming/composable-pipelines-pattern.md

 title = "Pattern for pluggable pipeline components in Go"
 +++

-# A pattern for pluggable pipeline components in Go
+# A pattern for composable concurrent pipelines in Go

-I came into Go from the python-world, prevalent in my field, which is bioinformatics (although I work mostly on the infrastructure side).
+I came into Go from the python-world, which is so prevalent in my field, bioinformatics (I work mostly on the infrastructure side though, but do poke around with general applied bioinformatics stuff from time to time, out of sheer curiosity).

+## Generator function in Python

-In python I had just learned how to write composable lazy-evauated pipelines of string processing operations, using it's generator syntax.
+In python I had just learned how to write composable lazy-evauated pipelines of string processing operations, using it's generator syntax, which by some simple testing showed to be both vastly less memory consuming, as well as a little faster, than their eager counterparts - and so I was hooked!

-(Just a note of explanation: The Generator functionality in python basically means that you create a function that instead of returning a single value, such as a list of items, it will return a generator object, which you can iterate over, which is when it will start evaluating itself and yield the objects one by one, in the lazy evaluation fashion)
+The Generator functionality in python basically means that you create a function that instead of returning a single value, such as a list of items, it will return a generator object, which you can iterate over, which is when it will start evaluating itself and yield the objects one by one, in the lazy evaluation fashion.

 So, say that we have a file, chr_y.fa containing a little bit of the familiar A, C, G, T DNA nucleotides from the human Y chromosome, in the ubiquotous [FASTA file format](http://en.wikipedia.org/wiki/FASTA_format):